Klim2007/modeling/README.md

     11 - Horror
     12 - Music
     13 - New
-'14', 'Sci-Fi
-'15', 'Sports
-'16', 'Travel
+    14 - Sci-Fi
+    15 - Sports
+    16 - Travel

- - Number of MAU is depending on region
+ 1. Number of MAU is dependance on region
- - Rental amount is depending on region
+ 2. Rental amount  dependance on rating
- - What is the most attractive region
+ 3. What is the most attractive region
+ 4. Number of AU  depending on region
+ 5. Rentral length dependance on film category and rating

  Objectives
   1. Create data set with all needly data ( use automized fetching  data from database, then  save data into csv file)